MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 ### How data is shared among data groups

 Data can't be shared among connectors that are located in different groups.
-For example, if you place SharePoint and Salesforce connectors in the **Business** group and you place Gmail in the **Non-Business** group, makers can't create an app or flow<!--Suggested, to be parallel with later occurrences.
-If you don't agree, it should be plural "Power Apps."--> that uses both the SharePoint and Gmail connectors.
-This in turn restricts data flows between these two services in<!--Suggested.
-"Using" is a bit ambiguous.
-Maybe it should be "...between these two services that use Power Platform"?
-The specificity of this phrase implies that data can flow between these services ~outside~ of Power Platform, which I don't know is true?--> Power Platform.
+For example, if you place SharePoint and Salesforce connectors in the **Business** group and you place Gmail in the **Non-Business** group, makers can't create an app or flow that uses both the SharePoint and Gmail connectors.
+This in turn restricts data flows between these two services in Power Platform.

-Although<!--Via Writing Style Guide.--> data can't be shared among services in different groups, it can be shared among services within a specific group.
+Although data can't be shared among services in different groups, it can be shared among services within a specific group.
 From the earlier example, because SharePoint and Salesforce were placed in the same data group, makers can create an app or flow that uses both SharePoint and Salesforce connectors together.
 This in turn allows data flows between these two services in Power Platform.

 The key point is that connectors in the same group can share data in Power Platform, whereas connectors in different groups can't share data.

 ### The effect of the Blocked data group

-Data flow to a specific service can be blocked altogether by marking that connector as **Blocked**.<!--edit okay?
-I found "restricted altogether to flow to a specific service" a bit confusing.--> For example, if you place Facebook<!--Suggest deleting, since it's a bit of a red herring to mention it here but not use the example later. --> in the **Blocked** group, makers can't create an app or flow that uses the Facebook connector.
+Data flow to a specific service can be blocked altogether by marking that connector as **Blocked**.
+For example, if you place Facebook in the **Blocked** group, makers can't create an app or flow that uses the Facebook connector.
 This in turn restricts data flows to this service in Power Platform.

 All third-party connectors can be blocked.
 All Microsoft-owned premium connectors (except Common Data Service) can be blocked.